regilynFeliciano/pi-dev-day/README.md

 * Using the CLI, create:
     * A `GithubClient` - A declarative client interface that will be used to make calls to the official Github API.
     * A `GithubService` bean - A singleton service that transforms data from the `GithubClient`.
-    * A `GithubController` - A REST controller to expose our `GithubService` for another client to consume.
+    * A `GithubController` - A REST controller to expose our `GithubService`.
-    * A `GithubJob` - A scheduled job that will also use our `GithubService` for updating our Application state.
+    * A `GithubJob` - A scheduled job that will also use our `GithubService` (will be for used later for updating our Application state).

-Now create a `GithubClientConfiguration` class to allow Micronaut to use the credentials defined in `application.yml` in the client.
+Once you have generated these components, create a `GithubClientConfiguration` class to allow Micronaut to use the credentials defined in `application.yml` in the client.
 Just add the `@ConfigurationProperties` annotation with the appropriate prefix and declare the properties for your `user` and `token`.

 #### GithubClient